-The Problem With Instagram-Based Exhibitions
+The Problem With the New Fashion of Instagram-Based Exhibitions

 Don’t get us wrong – there’s nothing we have against selfies or making shows an interesting place where you can take a picture, but marketing your exhibition of artworks by exclusively boosting its Instagram-friendliness is a huge problem to the integrity of the art community.
 Sure, curators of such shows will deny it, but it’s not hard to see when an exhibition is made with an exclusive purpose to inspire Instagram photos.

 Although many will instantly think of the incident when a women damaged $200,000 worth of art while trying to make a selfie in a gallery, we do not feel as if the physical danger is what threatens art the most.

 No, the biggest issue we have is that we’ve noticed a huge increase in art shows that are hard to imagine as anything but a series of Instagram backdrops.
 It’s nightmarish to even think that artists like Jeff Koons or Yayoi Kusama could have their critical bodies of work placed within installations that take on new primary meanings because of social media.